David-Badiane/VbrArt/README.md

 ## Booting the Project

-Any further information can be found in the 'Presentation' pdf.
+Further informations can be found in the 'Presentation' pdf.
 Enjoy your play!